bdach/bdach/README.md

 ## No "AI"

 I write my code myself.
-Or, if you want to get hypertechnical about it, my extent of usage of "AI" when programming is using the line autocomplete feature in Rider.
-(Which gives crummy results like 80% of the time anyway.)
+Or, if you want to get hypertechnical about it, my extent of usage of "AI" when programming is plain old, *deterministic*, code completion.
+(I had Rider's AI-based line auto-completion enabled until I noticed it was making me lose brain cells and reflexively accept unacceptable suggestions.)

 - If you care about using things written by humans, like I do, there you go.
 - If you care about *why* I don't use "AI," I don't want to talk about it.
 Other people online have given their reasons and I agree with most of them, so take your pick.